 The largest number of gun deaths each year are suicides, not homicides.
 Every year in the United States, tens of thousands of people bring their lives to an end with a gun.
 In 2017, of the 39,773 total gun deaths, 23,854 were suicides.

 The prevalence of suicide in the United States is directly linked to the easy availability of firearms.
-The success of any suicide attempt depends primarily on the lethality of the means employed, and guns are the most lethal means available.
+The completion of any suicide attempt depends primarily on the lethality of the means employed, and guns are the most lethal means available.
 Approximately 85 percent of suicide attempts with a firearm are fatal.

 The Harvard School of Public Health notes that “virtually every other method is less lethal than a firearm so there’s greater chance the person won’t die in their attempt … With a firearm, once the trigger is pulled, there’s no turning back.”